• Skip to primary navigation

 Photography/Technology Equipment

 This may not apply to you unless you are looking to take some epic photos.
-Trust me, there are plenty of opportunities to do so around the good ol’ US of A!
+Trust me, there are plenty of opportunities to do so on a U.S. road trip!
 However, you may find a new gadget you’ve been wondering about below.

 IMG_3259.JPG

 Camera: To us, right now the Sony A6000 has it all, it’s compact, user-friendly, and takes great quality photos when using the right settings.
-We also have the 55-210mm lens, which allows us to take pictures of subjects a little further away while still fitting in our Crumpler.
+We also have a number of different lenses, which allow us to take a wider range of photos.

 Quick Charge 6 Port Charger: Any time we’re traveling we always seem to run into the same problem, there are never enough outlets to charge all of our devices.
 With this charger, we are able to charge up to six devices quickly and only use one outlet!